 Since the turn of this century, the rate of car accident fatalities has been on a decline in the United States.
 This trend can be attributed to the various safety initiatives including improved safety technology in vehicles and better awareness among drivers.
 Regardless of the reasons behind it, the downward trend is a welcome change.
 However, despite this change, motor vehicle accidents remain the leading cause of death among Americans in the age group of 1-55 years.
 According to the Centers for Disease Control and Prevention (CDC), each year, more than 32,000 deaths and another 32 million non-fatal injuries occur on the roads.
-In a recent study, the CDC analyzed motor vehicle fatality data from the U.S., and 19 other high income nations, to find out the percentage of deaths resulting from speeding and alcohol impaired driving.
-In this post, we will discuss the results of this study.

 The CDC Report

 The report revealed that the U.S. still has the worst rate of car accident fatalities compared to 19 other high income nations.
 In fact, some of the countries studies showed a decline in car accident fatality rate that was much higher than that of the United States.

 For the purpose of this study, the CDC reviewed car accident fatality data from 2000 and 2013.
 The data was compiled by the Organization for Economic Co-operation and Development (OECD) and the World Health Organization.
 Based on this, the researchers determined the number and rate of car accident fatalities in the US and 19 OECD nations.
 Some of the key findings of the study were:

 - The car accident fatality rate in the United States in 2013 was 10.3 per 100,000 people